 Grades for full-time clinical practice will be calculated by the Academic Clinical Coordinator for Education (ACCE) based on scores given by the Clinical Instructor on the student evaluation form.
 The ACCE will use a formula to convert these scores to a letter grade, including any outside work required during the clinical practice.
-Students must score 70% or higher on the clinical evaluation tool to progress to the next level regardless of grades received for other assignments in the course.
-If students fail to make a 70% or higher on the clinical evaluation tool in a clinical course, arrangements must be made to repeat the clinical experience.
+Students must score the minimum required score on the clinical evaluation tool which can be found in the course syllabus to progress to the next level regardless of grades received for other assignments in the course.
+If students fail to meet the minimum score on the clinical evaluation tool in a clinical course, arrangements must be made to repeat the clinical experience.
 Decisions regarding this repetition will be made on an individual basis.